Bell Diagonal and Werner state generation: entanglement, non-locality, steering and discord on the IBM quantum computer: Entanglement measures and discord

 The notion of steering goes back to one of the most paradoxical aspects of quantum mechanics discussed by EPR and Schr\"odinger, but was formulated only recently \cite{Wiseman-et-al2007,Jones-et-al2007}.
 It is the ability that A has, by making only local measurements, to prepare or ``steer'' the state of party B. For example, for a pure Bell state $\vert \beta_{00}\rangle$ if A measures its qubit in the basis $\{\vert+\rangle, \vert -\rangle\}$ and obtains $\vert+\rangle$, then B's qubit is ``steered'' to $\vert +\rangle$.
 Of course this does not imply signaling and B is completely oblivious to the actions of A, his description of his qubit by his reduced density matrix remaining valid, unless he receives information sent by A. In order to convince B that his state has been steered by A, B must receive information from A and then do appropriate tests by local measurements on his side.

-The notion of steering for mixed states was formalized precisely in \cite{Wiseman-et-al2007} as an intermediate between non-separability and Bell-non-locality.
+The notion of steering for mixed states was formalized precisely in \cite{Wiseman-et-al2007} and seen as an intermediate between non-separability and Bell-non-locality.
 Roughly speaking, we say that A has the ability to steer the state of B if, after having received A's information, B cannot explain the results by a local-hidden-state (LHS) model (A would not be able to steer a local-hidden-state on B's side).
 Again, it is quite difficult to test all possible measurement situations.
 For example, even when restricting to dichotomic measurements we could imagine that A steers B's state by using only two types of measurements (2-steering), or three types of measurements (3-steering), and so on.
-As for Bell-non-locality sufficient criteria have been derived for assessing steerability of a state.
-Some of these criteria take also the form of inequalities \cite{PhysRevA.80.032112,Cavalcanti:15,steering_review}.
+A general measure for the steerability of two qubit states has been found \cite{Costa}.
+Just as for Bell-non-locality, sufficient criteria have been derived for assessing steerability of a state, and in general they take the form of inequalities \cite{PhysRevA.80.032112,Cavalcanti:15,steering_review}, but for two-qubit states one has a steering measure \cite{Costa}.

+Steerability of BDS has been discussed before \cite{quan2016steering,KuNoriPRA2018}.
 It turns out that BDS are ``2-steerable'' if and only if they are CHSH-non-local \cite{quan2016steering,Costa,PhysRevA.94.032317} (in fact \cite{PhysRevA.94.032317} shows this is true for all $2$-qubit mixed states).
 They are ``3-steerable'' as long as $\Vert\vec{t}\Vert \geq 1$ \cite{quan2016steering}, \cite{Costa}.
-Thus one can consider a measure \cite{Costa} of 3-steerability which distinguishes 3-steerability from CHSH-nonlocality, namely,
+Thus one can consider the measure \cite{Costa} of 3-steerability which distinguishes 3-steerability from CHSH-nonlocality, namely,

-where $\vec{t} = (t_1, t_2, t_3)$ defined by \eqref{eq:param_prob}.
-We see that 3-steering vanishes in the intersection of the sphere of radius one $\Vert\vec{t}\Vert_2 \leq 1$ with $\mathcal{T}$.
+where $\vec{t} = (t_1, t_2, t_3)$ is defined by \eqref{eq:param_prob}, and the factor $\sqrt{3}$ comes from the maximum violation of steering inequality ($\sqrt{n}$ for $n=2,3$ measurements per site \cite{quan2016steering}).
+We see that 3-steering $S_3(\rho)$ vanishes in the intersection of the sphere of radius one $\Vert\vec{t}\Vert \leq 1$ with $\mathcal{T}$.
 This sphere contains $\mathcal{O}$.
 Therefore non-zero 3-steering implies non-zero negativity and non-separability.
 But the reciprocal is not necessarily true.